MikroElektronika/mikrosdk_click_v2/clicks/dcmotor25/details.md

 ---
-# DC Motor 25 click
+# DC Motor 25 Click

 > DC Motor 25 Click is a compact add-on board with a brushed DC motor driver.
 > This board features the A3908, a low-voltage bidirectional DC motor driver from Allegro Microsystems.